 In November, the board completed its review of the recommended capital project objectives for the next Parks & Open Space System Plan.
 A final draft will be reviewed and transmitted to the Council during the first quarter of 2022.

 The board then discussed the Council's request for a recommendation on one of three proposed names for the Environmental Education Center at Mercer Slough Nature Park.
 The board appreciates the City Council entrusting to it the possible renaming of the Center to honor one or more members of the Ellis family.
-However, upon discussion, the board chose not to forward a recommendation, subject to further direction.
+However, upon discussion, the board did not find it possible to forward a recommendation at this time.

 To a member, the board agreed with the Council that the community work of both Jim and John Ellis is notable and valued.
-Considering how to process such recognition, the board raised several questions and comments, including:
+A significant discussion transpired, with the following concerns raised by one or more board members:

 - The Environmental Education Center is a regionally significant facility and is one of the most visited facilities in the city's park system. - The re-naming process should be considered from a system perspective.
-Will this set a precedent that is desired for re-naming other parks and park facilities? - Equity in park names across the system should be considered whenever there is an opportunity to name or rename a park or park facility. - Jim and John Ellis are honored by name at the Environmental Education Center and Downtown Park respectively.
+Will this set a precedent that is desired for re-naming other parks and park facilities?

+- Equity in park names across the system should be considered whenever there is an opportunity to name or rename a park or park facility. - Jim and John Ellis are honored by name at the Environmental Education Center and Downtown Park respectively.
 Should existing recognitions be considered in this process?

-Section 2 of the Council's naming policy (Res.
-8229), states recommendations from the board should be "based upon public input from individuals and organizations."
-Considering the points above, the board envisions a higher degree of public engagement and consultation before recommending a new name.
-The board can facilitate additional study and public input on this matter, if desired.
+The board's fundamental concern is that Section 2 of the Council's naming policy (Res.
+8229), states recommendations from the board must be "based upon public input from individuals and organizations."
+Therefore, the board believes it is obligated to engage the public within a defined process in order to provide a recommendation.
+Without formal direction initiating a public process, the Board is unclear on next steps.
 Should you wish to discuss this further, please contact me anytime at dhamilton@bellevuewa.gov.